-7 Habits for a More Organized You
+25 Jan 7 Habits for a More Organized You

-We’ve been thinking a lot about building habits, as they are the key to getting and staying organized.
-We just entered a new year, a time that leads us to make resolutions and set goals.
-The truth is, you can make all the resolutions you want, but if you don’t create the habits to support the systems, you’ll be untidy, faster than you can say Happy New Year!
+We’ve been thinking a lot about building habits, as they are basically the key to getting and staying organized.
+Since we just entered a new year, a time that leads us to make resolutions and set goals.
+The truth is, you can make all the resolutions you want, but if you don’t create the habits to support the systems, then you’ll be untidy, faster than you can say Happy New Year!
 Everyone here at OBE wants you to reach your organizing goals.
 We’ve seen how building habits is the number one life hack to help you stay organized.

 1. Make Your Bed Each Morning

-We’re starting with the low hanging fruit because starting with the easiest tasks builds confidence and consistency which leads to creating good habits.
-You’ve probably heard about the benefits of making your bed every day.
-Studies show that accomplishing a task first thing in the morning, like making your bed, sets the tone for your day.
-Completing a task also triggers the release of dopamine, known as the accomplishment chemical.
 We get it, it’s easy to skip making your bed.
 I mean, you’re just going to get into bed again that night anyway, so why bother?
 Trust us, making your bed is a gateway to other good habits.
-If you’re not already a bed-maker, we challenge you to try it for 30 days, and see what happens.
-We have a feeling you’ll appreciate the benefits!
+If you’re not already a bed-maker, we challenge you to try it for 7 days, and see what happens.
 More than creating a tidy bedroom, you’ll start your day on a positive note by accomplishing a task bright and early.
-You’ll create a peaceful space, which sets you up for success all day long.

 2. Ten Minute Tidy!